Alexey-Kuznetsov-math/Riemann_zeta-and-Gamma/README.md

 **********************************************************************************************************************

-MATLAB function ln_gamma(z) computes the logarithm of the Gamma function in the entire complex plane to double precision.
+MATLAB and Python function ln_gamma(z) computes the logarithm of the Gamma function in the entire complex plane to double precision.
 The input z can be a scalar, vector, or array.

 **********************************************************************************************************************